TitleProblemResearchInsightsConceptDesignTestingImprovementsPrototypeConclusion

 • General reading habits.

-Next, I conducted a competitive analysis of the top 5 available reading/literacy tracking apps.
+Next, I conducted a competitive analysis of the top 5 available reading/literacy tracking apps

 Insights